commercetools/commercetools-sdk-php-v2/Migration.md

 ```
 <a id="retry"></a>
 ### Retry
-In the 1.x, the *Retry* is handled through the client options, so preparing a multidimensional array.
-And then the creation of the Client, which here below there is another way to build it.
+In the 1.x, the *Retry* is handled through the client options, so with multidimensional array.
+And then, the creation of the Client, which here below there is another way to build it.

-The 2.x is better structured because through the <strong>MiddlewareFactory</strong> is possible to set a middleware array through the <strong>createRetryNAMiddleware</strong> method, that helps to setup the *Retry*.
+The 2.x is better structured because through the <strong>MiddlewareFactory</strong> is possible to set a middleware array through the <strong>createRetryNAMiddleware</strong> method, that helps in this case, to setup the *Retry*.